TomOdellSheetMusic/RiotPoints-to-EUR/README.md

 # RiotPoints to EUR converter
 A simple .net program to convert the value of RP in its various bundles into euros.
-You can input any value of RiotPoints and get a table for every bundle how much you would have to pay upfront and what the best value is (although thats always just the most expensive pack)!
+You can input any value of RiotPoints and get a table for every bundle, how much you would have to pay upfront and what the best value is (although thats always just the most expensive pack)!

 ## Requirements